geograms/central/docs/collections/types/relay-format-specification.md

 }
 ```

+**Note**:
-**Note**: The `relay.id` field uses the collection's auto-generated ID (typically a hex string).
+- The `relay.id` field uses the collection's auto-generated ID (typically a hex string).
 This ID is created when the relay collection is first initialized and remains constant throughout the relay's lifetime.
+- The `relay.callsign` uses the X3 prefix to identify it as a relay device.
+- The `relay.npub` is the relay's own NOSTR public key, generated when the relay is created.
+- The `operator.callsign` uses the X1 prefix to identify a human operator.

 ### Network Membership File (network.json)